Composition

 Tone Roalkvam (Chair) – Specialist Advisor Sustainability at Tine S, ICAR Board Member | Norway |

-Martin Burke (Secretary) | CE ICAR (Secretary) |
+Martin Burke (Secretary) | ICAR (Secretary) |

 Fabian Bernal – Global Head of Sustainability DeLaval Group | Sweden |